aerys/gpm/README.md

 That's why you should use [git-lfs](https://git-lfs.github.com/) for your GPM repositories.

 Thanks to [git-lfs](https://git-lfs.github.com/), GPM will download the a actual binary package only when it is required.

+### Why storing packages as ZIP archives?

+Vanilla Git will compress objects.
+But git-lfs doesn't store objects in the actual Git
+repository: they are stored "somewhere else".

+To make sure we don't use too much disk space/bandwidth "somewhere else", the package archive is stored compressed.

+`gpm` is using ZIP because:
+* it's the most common compression algorithms already supported by Rust;
+* tools to create ZIP archives are widely available and easy to use.

+`gpm` might support other compression algorithms in the future.